Sv443/BetterYTM/README.md

 <!-- first column uses non-breaking space U+00A0 (' ') -->

 When using ViolentMonkey, after running the command `npm run watch`, open [`http://localhost:8710/dist/BetterYTM.user.js`](http://localhost:8710/dist/BetterYTM.user.js) and select the `Track local file` option.
 This makes it so the userscript automatically updates when the code changes.
+Note: the tab needs to stay open on Firefox or the script will not update itself.

 <br><br>